 Jane P. Chang, Ph.D.
-(William Frederick Seyer Term Professor of Materials Electrochemistry)
+(William Frederick Seyer Term Professor of Materials Electrochemistry) Panagiotis D. Christofides, Ph.D.

+Makis Orkoulas, Ph.D.
+Yi Tang, Ph.D.

+The Department of Chemical Engineering conducts undergraduate and graduate programs of teaching and research that span the general themes of energy/environment and nanoengineering and focus on the areas of cellular/molecular bioengineering, process systems engineering, and semiconductor manufacturing.
+Aside from the fundamentals of chemical engineering (applied mathematics, thermodynamics, transport phenomena, kinetics, reactor engineering and separations), particular emphasis is on genomics and proteomics, biochips, metabolic engineering, molecular evolution, bio-nano-technology, air pollution, combustion, multimedia modeling, pollution prevention, aerosol processes, cryogenics, combinatorial catalysis, molecular simulation, process control/optimization/integration, semiconductor processing, chemical vapor deposition, plasma processing and simulation, electrochemistry corrosion, and polymer engineering.

-The Department of Chemical Engineering conducts undergraduate and graduate programs of teaching and research in the areas of thermodynamics, statistical mechanics, mass transfer, catalysis, semiconductor materials processing, plasma processing, electrochemistry and corrosion, high-temperature chemical kinetics, reaction engineering, combustion science, environmental reaction engineering, cryogenics and low-temperature processes, biochemical engineering, process systems engineering, process integration, computer-aided process design and control, particle technology, pollution control, pollution prevention, and polymer engineering.
-Students are trained in the fundamental principles of these fields while learning a sensitivity to society's needs - a crucial combination in addressing the question of how industry can grow and innovate in an era of economic. environmental, and energy constraints.
+Students are trained in the fundamental principles of these fields while learning a sensitivity to society's needs-a crucial combination in addressing the question of how industry can grow and innovate in an era of economic, environmental, and energy constraints.

-The undergraduate curriculum leads to a B.S. in Chemical Engineering, is accredited by ABET and AIChE, and includes bioengineering, biomedical engineering, environmental, and semiconductor manufacturing options.
+The undergraduate curriculum leads to a B.S. in Chemical Engineering, is accredited by ABET and AlChE, and includes the standard curriculum, as well as bioengineering, biomedical engineering, environmental, and semiconductor manufacturing options.
 The department also offers graduate courses and research leading to M.S. and Ph.D. degrees.
 Both graduate and undergraduate programs closely relate teaching and research to important industrial problems.